pqina/filepond/README.md

 ### Commercial license and Support

-You can buy a commercial license at https://pqina.nl/filepond
+Currently the Commercial License is not yet available, it'll be there soon, subscribe for updates at https://pqina.nl/filepond